jspinak/brobot/docs/docs/03-core-library/tools/pattern-creation-tools.md

 ## Brobot Configuration

 ### Default Configuration (Optimal)
-The default Brobot configuration is optimized for patterns created with Windows Snipping Tool, SikuliX IDE, or Brobot FFmpeg Tool:
+The default Brobot configuration is optimized for patterns created with Windows Snipping Tool, SikuliX IDE, or Brobot FFmpeg Tool.
+See the [Properties Reference](../configuration/properties-reference.md) for complete configuration options.

 ```properties
 # Already configured in brobot-defaults.properties